Climate Jargon

 CO2: Carbon dioxide

-Coal mine methane: Methane released during coal mining
+Coal mine methane: Methane released into the air during coal mining

 Coalbed methane: Methane trapped in underground coal